Adeo Ressi: Career

 In 2009, Ressi embarked on another venture called The Founder Institute, a startup incubator and entrepreneur training program headquartered in Palo Alto, California.
 The organization was co-founded with longtime colleague Jonathan Greechan.
-The goal of the institute is to combat startup failure and "globalize Silicon Valley."
+The goal of the institute was to combat startup failure and "globalize Silicon Valley."
 As of 2014, the institute had expanded to over 80 cities and 40 nations worldwide.
-Ressi wanted to help entrepreneurs create better businesses, and he also wanted to understand the ingredients for a successful entrepreneur.
+Ressi wanted to help entrepreneurs create better businesses, and also wanted to understand the ingredients for a successful entrepreneur.

 In 2011, in collaboration with Orrick Law Firm, Ressi and the Founder Institute released the Founder Advisor Standard Template ("FAST" Agreement), a simple legal framework entrepreneurs can use freely to create relationships with business advisors.

-In 2012, in collaboration with Wilson Sonsini Goodrich Rosai, Ressi and the Founder Institute released "Convertible Equity", a financing vehicle that provides all of the flexibility of convertible debt without hindering a company with loans.
+In 2012, in collaboration with Wilson Sonsini Goodrich Rosati, Ressi and the Founder Institute released "Convertible Equity", a financing vehicle that provides all of the flexibility of convertible debt without hindering a company with loans.
+Convertible Equity was given by Ressi to attorneys at Y Combinator and was renamed the SAFE Note.
 In addition, he was interviewed by The New York Times as part of a cover story of the Sunday Business Section of the newspaper.

-In 2014, Ressi co-founded Expansive Ventures, a venture capital investment firm with Jon Soberg, a venture capitalist.

 In 2015, Ressi was featured on the cover of Entrepreneur Magazine, and began writing as a Guest Contributor to Forbes Magazine.

-In 2017, a dispute between the co-founders of Expansive Ventures was settled, and Ressi left the venture capital firm.
+In 2020, Ressi launched VC Lab, a free training program for venture capitalists worldwide, as part of the Founder Institute, which was covered in TechCrunch.

+In 2021, VC Lab was spun out as an independent company, as part of Decile Group, and Ressi became the CEO of Decile Group and Executive Chairman of Founder Institute.
+Ressi emphasizes innovation in his work, aiming to transform venture capital into a force for good and to fund impactful companies.
+Founder Institute targets having 80% of its portfolio companies work on For Progress businesses that address one or more of the 17 United Nations Sustainable Development Goals.
+VC Lab created the Mensarius Oath, an ethical code of conduct for investment professionals, and asks every venture firm that it works with to publicly support the Mensarius Oath.

+In 2023, Ressi led the development of a large language model for venture capital at Decile Group, called Decile Base.